zackjsorensen/startup/notes.md

 For Newline, leave 2 spaces, then hit enter
 Helps if you put _ and ** up top on their own line
     See the GIt/GitHub in VS Code notes as reference

+## DNS Records

+    They are files that live in DNS servers
+    Needed so a user can access webiste using the domain name
+    Domain Naming System --> the global system that maps human-readable hostnames to the IP address
+    Contain useful info to help find a the IP address you're looking for